DeadSix27/python_cross_compile_script/README.md

 _MINGW_SCRIPT_URL = "https://raw.githubusercontent.com/DeadSix27/modular_cross_compile_script/master/mingw-build-script-posix.sh" #modified for mutex support, includes weak ref patch, vapoursynth requires this, so just keep this.
 _LOGFORMAT = '[%(asctime)s][%(levelname)s] %(message)s'
 _LOG_DATEFORMAT = '%H:%M:%S'
-_QUIET = False #not recommended, but sure looks nice...
-_WORKDIR = "workdir"
+_QUIET = False # mutes the build outputs, set this here for the "just build it all mode" _WORKDIR = "workdir"
 _MINGW_DIR = "xcompilers"
 _BITNESS = ( 64, ) # as of now only 64 is tested, 32 could work, for multi-bit write it like (64, 32)
-_DOWNLOADER = "wget" # wget or curl, currently it just uses the internal downloader, so just ignore this _ORIG_CFLAGS = "-march=skylake -O3" # If you compile for AMD Ryzen and Skylake or newer system use: znver1, or skylake, if older use sandybridge or ivybridge or so, see: https://gcc.gnu.org/onlinedocs/gcc-6.3.0/gcc/x86-Options.html#x86-Options
+_ORIG_CFLAGS = "-march=skylake -O3" # If you compile for AMD Ryzen and Skylake or newer system use: znver1, or skylake, if older use sandybridge or ivybridge or so, see: https://gcc.gnu.org/onlinedocs/gcc-6.3.0/gcc/x86-Options.html#x86-Options
 ```